awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 *AWS managed CMKs* are CMKs in your account that are created, managed, and used on your behalf by an AWS service that is integrated with AWS KMS\.

-You can view the AWS managed CMKs in your account, view their key policies, and audit their use in AWS CloudTrail logs\.
-However, you cannot manage these CMKs or change their permissions\.
+You can [view the AWS managed CMKs](viewing-keys.md) in your account, [view their key policies](key-policy-viewing.md), and [audit their use](logging-using-cloudtrail.md) in AWS CloudTrail logs\.
+However, you cannot manage these CMKs or change their key policies\.
 And, you cannot use AWS managed CMKs in cryptographic operations directly; the service that creates them uses them on your behalf\.
-To view the key policy for an AWS managed CMK, use the [GetKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetKeyPolicy.html) operation\.
-You cannot view the key policy in the AWS Management Console, or change it by any means\.

 AWS managed CMKs appear on the **AWS managed keys** page of the AWS Management Console for AWS KMS\.
 You can also identify most AWS managed CMKs by their aliases, which have the format `aws/service-name`, such as `aws/redshift`\.
 To definitively identify an AWS managed CMK, use the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) API operation\.
 For AWS managed CMKs, the value of the `KeyManager` field of the `DescribeKey` response is `AWS`\.